 Over the years I’ve come to realize that my best investments happen during the second wave of the product or industry lifecycle.

-The idea is loosely based on the Gartner Hype Cycle curve, the Chasm concept, the Hero’s Journey and the theory of Diffusion of Innovations.
+The idea is loosely based on the Gartner Hype Cycle curve, the No products found. concept, the Hero’s Journey and the theory of Diffusion of Innovations.
 Let’s take an abbreviated at these models that have inspired my strategy.

 This style of investing is also driven by the fact that by nature I love being somewhat of a contrarian, and am quite unlikely to invest in something when it’s in hype mode and everybody is getting in on it.

 Two roads diverged in a wood and I – I took the one less traveled by, and that has made all the difference. — Robert Frost

 So let’s take a closer look at the concepts and models that have (mostly at a subconscious level – I rarely feel I’m being very methodical with my strategies) been framing my investment decisions over the past few years.

 The Gartner Hype Cycle aims to visualize the typical path that most new technologies go true until they reach mass adoption.

 In the Gartner Hype Cycle, we find 5 main stages for a new technology:

 - Excessive enthusiasm: “The Peak of Inflated Expectations”